-The Science, Mathematics and Engineering (SME) division is comprised of ten departments offering over 50 degree and certificate programs.
+The Science, Mathematics and Engineering (SME) division is comprised of nine departments offering over 50 degree and certificate programs.
 Student learning occurs in modern classrooms containing the latest technology and software applications.
 Within the division, there are numerous state-of-the-art laboratories that mirror the environments students will experience in community settings.

 Architectural Technology – The department has a room specially equipped with combination drafting table/computer work stations to allow for teaching both hand and CAD drafting.